Sensory Over-Responsiveness Checklist

 Visual/Auditory Defensiveness

-_______ Easily startled by loud noises or flashing lights
+_______ Difficulty tolerating and/or easily startled by loud noises

-_______ Avoid situations where there will be noise and lights, such as crowded shopping centers
+_______ Avoid situations where there will be noise, such as crowded shopping centers

 _______ Avoid social situations or group settings because of noise level and possibly the sounds of people's voices